just-buildsystem/justbuild/doc/tutorial/hello-world.md

 required `TARGETS` file, which contains the `"defaults"` target that should be used by the rules.
 This file root is then used as the *target root* for the rules, i.e., the search path for `TARGETS` files.
-In this way, the description of the `"defaults"` target is provided in a separate file root, to keep the rules repository independent of these definitions.
+In this way, the description of the `"defaults"` target, while logically part of the rules repository is physically located in a separate directory to keep the rules repository independent of these project-specific definitions.

 We will call the new file root `tutorial-defaults` and need to create a